 Construction warranties in Portugal are protected by several complementary legal instruments:

-- Civil Code, articles 1218 to 1226 — construction contract regime.
-Defines the contractor's obligations regarding construction defects.
+- Civil Code, articles 1218 to 1226 - construction contract regime.
+Defines the contractor's obligations regarding construction defects, with a general 5-year period for structural defects in long-life properties.

-- Decreto-Lei n.º 84/2021 — transposes EU directives on the sale of goods and digital content, strengthening consumer rights.
+- Decreto-Lei n.º 84/2021 - transposes EU directives on the sale of goods, with specific periods for properties purchased in consumer transactions.
+This decree-law replaced the older DL 67/2003 regime.

 In practice, this means that even without a warranty clause in the contract, the law protects you.